SexyWerewolf/urls-list/README.md

 ### 5. Filtering by Path
    - **Filter:** `example.com/page`
    - **Result:** Displays all URLs with `example.com` in the domain and `/page` in the path, such as `http://1.example.com/page` or `https://2.example.com/page`.

+## Tab Statistics

+- **Tab Statistics Page:** Added a new page to display statistics for tabs, including a breakdown of domains and subdomains.
+- **Domain and Subdomain Statistics:** Implemented a detailed view of tab counts by domain and subdomain, with options to expand and view URLs associated with each domain.

 ## Installation